A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 The two \lmpcmd{mass} commands assign a mass of 1.0 and 5.0 units to the atoms of type 1 and 2, respectively.
 The third line, \lmpcmd{pair\_style lj/cut 4.0}, specifies that the atoms will be interacting through a Lennard-Jones (LJ) potential with a cut-off equal to $r_c = 4.0$ length units~\cite{wang2020lennard,fischer2023history}:

 where $r$ is the inter-particle distance, $\epsilon_{ij}$ is the depth of the potential well that determines the interaction strength, and $\sigma_{ij}$ is the distance at which the potential energy equals zero.
-The indexes $i$ and $j$ refer to pairs of particle types.
-The fourth line, \lmpcmd{pair\_coeff 1 1 1.0 1.0}, specifies the Lennard-Jones coefficients for interactions between pairs of atoms of type 1: the energy parameter $\epsilon_{11} = 1.0$ and the distance parameter $\sigma_{11} = 1.0$.
+The indices $i$ and $j$ refer to pairs of atoms with the corresponding atom types.
+The fourth line, \lmpcmd{pair\_coeff 1 1 1.0 1.0}, specifies the Lennard-Jones coefficients for interactions between pairs of atoms that both have atom type 1: the energy parameter $\epsilon_{11} = 1.0$ and the distance parameter $\sigma_{11} = 1.0$.
 Similarly, the last line sets the Lennard-Jones coefficients for interactions between atoms of type 2, $\epsilon_{22} = 0.5$, and $\sigma_{22} = 3.0$.